JieunKwon/React_Redux_counter/README.md

             export default reducer;

-> This counter is used createAction and handleAction in src/store/modules/counter.js
+> This counter app is used createAction and handleAction in src/store/modules/counter.js

 For state of counter, can use handleAction instead of switch.